seelabs/scratch_docs/xls-xchainbridge.md

 ### 1.1.
 Terminology

 -   **Bridge**: A method of moving assets from one blockchain to another.
 -   **Locking chain**: The chain on which the assets originate.
-On this chain, the bridge locks and unlocks assets.
+An asset is locked on this chain before it can represented on the issuing chain, and will remain locked while the issuing chain uses the asset.
 -   **Issuing chain**: The chain on which the assets from the locking chain are wrapped.
-On this chain, the bridge mints and burns assets.
+The issuing chain issues assets that represent assets that are locked on the locking chain.
 -   **Cross-chain transfer**: A protocol that moves assets from the locking chain to the issuing chain, or returns those assets from the issuing chain back to the locking chain.
-This generally means that the locking chain locks and unlocks a token, while the issuing chain mints and burns a wrapped version of that token.
-Usually (but not always), the mainchain will be locking and unlocking a token, and the sidechain will be minting and burning the wrapped version.
 -   **Source chain**: The chain that a cross-chain transfer begins from.
 The transfer is from the source chain and to the destination chain.
 -   **Destination chain**: The chain that a cross-chain transfer ends at.
 The transfer is from the source chain and to the destination chain.
 -   **Door account**: The account on the locking chain that is used to put assets into trust, or the account on the issuing chain used to issue wrapped assets.
 The name comes from the idea that a door is used to move from one room to another and a door account is used to move assets from one chain to another.
 - **Attestation**: A message signed by a witness server attesting to a particular event that happened on the other chain.
 This is used because chains don't talk to each other directly.
--   **Witness server**: A new piece of the puzzle.
-It is the only part of the system that knows about both of the chains that are a part of the bridge, and coordinates the transfers between them.
+-   **Witness server**: A server that listens for transactions on one or both of the chains and signs attestations used to prove that certain events happened on a chain.
 - **Cross-chain claim ID**: A ledger object used to prove ownership of the funds moved in a cross-chain transfer.
 This object represents a unique ID for each cross-chain transfer.

 ### 1.2.
 The Witness Server

 A witness server is an independent server that helps provide proof that an event happened on either the locking chain or the issuing chain.
 It listens to transactions on one side of the bridge and submits attestations on the other side.
 This helps affirm that a transaction on the source chain occurred.
-The witness server is acting as an oracle, providing information to help prove that the assets were locked/burned on the source chain.
+The witness server is acting as an oracle, providing information to help prove that the assets were moved to the door account on the source chain (to be locked or burned).
 This then allows the recipient of those assets to claim the equivalent funds on the destination chain.

 Since submitting a signature requires submitting a transaction and paying a fee, supporting rewards for signatures is an important requirement.
 The reward could be higher than the fee, providing an incentive for running a witness server.